Clearscope

 They do different jobs.
 Clearscope grades the draft you write; HarperFlow researches, writes, cites, audits, and publishes finished articles built to be cited by AI.
 It’s the alternative for teams who want the content created and published — not a grade to act on.
 You can use both.

-Yes — HarperFlow starts at $59/mo versus Clearscope's $129/mo Essentials plan, and it writes and publishes rather than only grading.
-Clearscope's price buys the most trusted content grade for teams that already have writers.
+Yes — HarperFlow starts at $62/mo for 5 articles a month versus Clearscope’s $129/mo Essentials plan, and it writes and publishes rather than only grading.
+Clearscope’s price buys the most trusted content grade for teams that already have writers.

 Yes.
 Grade a cornerstone page in Clearscope, and let HarperFlow handle the cited, published cadence around it.